Import Transactions with Sales Tax & Purchase Tax for QuickBooks Online Companies

 QuickBooks Field Mapping

-Please go through this link if you are new to the Field Mapping concept.
+Please review this link if you are new to the Field Mapping concept.

 In the Field Mapping Screen, for each Transaction Type (Invoice, Sales Receipt, Estimate, Credit Memo, Expense, Check, CreditCard, Purchase Order), you will see the following QuickBooks Fields: